danmactough/node-webkit-agent-frontend/README.md

 ## Configuration

-You can change the port on which the agent front-end listens using the NODE_WEBKIT_DEVTOOLS_PORT environment variable, e.g., `NODE_WEBKIT_DEVTOOLS_PORT=9099 node-webkit-agent-frontend` to listen on port 9099.
+You can change the port on which the agent front-end listens using the NODE_WEBKIT_DEVTOOLS_PORT environment variable, e.g., `NODE_WEBKIT_DEVTOOLS_PORT=9099 webkit-devtools-agent-frontend` to listen on port 9099.

 - - -